Resurgence-VM-Development/Resurgence/SPEC.typ

   - Stack
   - Call Stack
   - Stackframes
+  - Constants
 - Instructions
   - Instruction set
   - Instruction behavior
   - Representation in binary files
 - Function API
+  - Calls Table
   - ResurgenceState

 This specification defines all of these.
 The reference implementation of Resurgence can be found on *#link("https://github.com/Resurgence-VM-Development/Resurgence", "GitHub")*, although it should be known that the reference implementation also adds a C FFI, forward facing API, and code generation API, all of which are not defined in the specification and thus should be considered implementation unique.

 == Requirements
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in *#link("https://www.rfc-editor.org/rfc/rfc2119", "RFC 2119")*.

+Implementations that do not implement all "MUST" behavior or implement "MUST NOT" behaivor is considered out of compliance with this specification.
+Implementations MAY implement other features not included in this specification on an as-needed basis, so long as they do not affect compliance with this specification.

 == Versioning
 TODO